Employment

 Minimum qualifications:

-• High School Diploma or equivalent and 2+ years of relevant experience.
+• High School Diploma or equivalent and 2+ years of relevant experience, education, and/or training

 • Must receive National Crime Information Center (NCIC)/Florida Crime Information Center (FCIC) certifications provided by UCF Police within six months of employment.